moubi/blog/content/blog/hoc-vs-hook/index.md

 Skipping the first two...
 If you have class components and lower version of react you can't use hooks obviously. **The third one, though, is the cornerstone when deciding between hooks and render props.**

 ### <a class="header-link" href="#you-may-fall-into-re-render-issues" id="you-may-fall-into-re-render-issues">#</a> You may fall into re-render issues
 Given the last example, every time you type in the form fields `setValue` will be called causing the whole `<Page />` component to re-render.
-Yes, because you are updating the state, this is expected.
-But not desirable. **Suddenly filling a form with data becomes very expensive operation.** React is clever enough to protect you from unnecessary renders, but it won't go against its principles.
+Yes, and because you are updating the state, this is expected.
+But not desirable. **Suddenly filling a form with data becomes very expensive operation.**

+React is clever enough to protect you from unnecessary renders, but it won't go against its principles.
 Every  component has its own catch-ups and you need to work around these, so it's safe against renders.
+Unfortunately, it may not be the case with `<Header />`, `<Navigation />` and `<Footer />` because, let's imagine, you don't have control over them.
+Especially with `<SomeOtherThirdPartyComponent />`.
+Now the unnecessary renders caused by our form start affecting all children in `<Page />`.

-So, you don't have many options here. **Extracting the from in a separate component is the way to go with hooks**.
+You don't have many options here. **Extracting the from in a separate component is the way to go with hooks**.
 As a consequence - you will need to **repeat that for every form** in your project making the tree grow inevitably.

 What if you are building an OSS library that exports a hook like `useForm`?
 Do you prefer your users to do the extra extraction step above?
 Not a big deal you may say.
 Not a big one, but a less flexible one.

 Hooks are not remedy for all problems and they are not intended to serve as such.
-The hypothetic (or not) primer I shared is one of these cases where you may need the extra flexibility.
+The shared hypothetic (or not) primer is one of these cases where you may need the extra flexibility.

 Use the hooks, but add some sugar.